Signature

 Artist Biography

-Hiroko Momii was born in Japan, and grew up in the traditional Japanese value system where a woman's happiness and place is in her marriage and children.
-However, she did not feel comfortable taking on this role.
+Hiroko Momii was born in Japan, and grew up in the traditional Japanese system: a woman's place and happiness is in her marriage and children.

-In 1991, she quit her job and dedicated herself to becoming a painter.
-She entered the MFA program in painting and drawing at California State University in Long Beach in 1994.
-During her studies there, she found a way to express her inner feelings and visions through an abstract style.
-Since then she has shown her artworks in both solo and group exhibitions at numerous galleries in Santa Fe, Los Angeles, as well as in Japan.
+Hiroko entered MFA program in painting and drawing at California State University at Long Beach in 1994.
+During the program she had found the way to express her inner experiences and visions through abstract style.
+She graduated from CSULB with Master Degree, painting and drawing in 1998.
+Since then, she is showing her artworks in both solo and group exhibitions at numerous galleries in Santa Fe, Los Angeles and Japan.

-Momii was influenced by Wassily Kandinsky's statement, "Spirituality is the purpose of art."
-Her growth as an artist has run parallel to the development of her spiritual path.
-She feels fortunate to have become an artist and find a way to express herself while simultaneously to deepening her spirituality.
-The art process has become a life process in itself.
+Hiroko Momii was influenced by Wassily Kandinsky's Statement, "Spirituality is the purpose of Art."
+Her growth as an artist and on her spiritual path is parallel.
+Act of paintings serves as meditation.
+Ms. Momii feels so fortunate to have become an artist and find the way not only to express herself but also to deepen her spirituality.
+The art making process has become a life process in itself.